 As civilization swiftly crumbles into a primal landscape of predators and prey, two people flee in search of sanctuary.
 FBI agent Brad Wolgast is a good man haunted by what he’s done in the line of duty.
 Six-year-old orphan Amy Harper Bellafonte is a refugee from the doomed scientific project that has triggered apocalypse.
 Wolgast is determined to protect her from the horror set loose by her captors, but for Amy, escaping the bloody fallout is only the beginning of a much longer odyssey–spanning miles and decades–toward the time an place where she must finish what should never have begun.

 ☠️ My Fucking Thoughts: For some reason I thought this book was a religious book so I’ve been avoiding it, but apparently it’s something much friendlier than religion – it’s about the apocalypse!
 I’m not a huge fan of the grown-man/little girl dynamic in stories, and I hear that’s a heavy aspect of the plot.
-But it’s almost 800 pages, so there’s got to be lots of scientific doom as well to even things out.
+But it’s almost 800 pages, so there’s got to be lots of scientific doom to even things out.

 🔪 Station Eleven by Emily St. John Mandel

 Viral Score: 🦠🦠🦠

 Back of the Book: Set in the days of civilization’s collapse, Station Eleven tells the story of a Hollywood star, his would-be savior, and a nomadic group of actors roaming the scattered outposts of the Great Lakes region, risking everything for art and humanity.